justindriggers/vulkan-java-api/README.md

 of struct construction and memory management into classes that are more easily understood by those uncomfortable with such concepts.

+### Disclaimer

+This library is a work-in-progress, and the API is incomplete.
+Contributions and feedback are welcome and appreciated.

 ### But why?

 The original goal behind writing this library was, first and foremost, to familiarize myself with the Vulkan API.